Matthew Rogenes focuses on catastrophic personal injury, wrongful death, and environmental pollution cases.

-The son of a preacher originally from northeastern Montana, Matthew graduated from Glasgow High School in 2005, before attending the University of Montana where he earned a Bachelor of Arts in History.
-After college Matthew worked in the oil fields in North Dakota where he witnessed first-hand how often environmental and worker-safety regulations were disregarded for the true company line – profits.
-These experiences inspired Matthew to go into the practice of law in order to ensure accountability in those who would choose to ignore their obligations toward human health and environmental stewardship.
-Matthew has experience in litigation involving environmental pollution, mineral royalty disputes, NORM litigation, toxic torts, and mass torts.
+The son of a preacher from northeastern Montana, Matt graduated from Glasgow High School before attending the University of Montana where he earned a Bachelor of Arts in History.
+After college, Matt worked in the North Dakota oilfields, where he witnessed first-hand how environmental and worker-safety regulations are disregarded for the true company line – profits.
+This inspired Matt to go into law to ensure accountability for those who choose to ignore their obligations toward human health and environmental stewardship.
+Matt has experience litigating oilfield pollution cases, personal injury cases, and wrongful death cases.

-Matthew received his J.D., in 2015 from Tulane University Law School.
-During his time at Tulane, Matthew received honors in Trial Advocacy.
+Matt received his J.D., from Tulane University Law School.
+During his time at Tulane, Matt received honors in Trial Advocacy.
 He was an active member of the Tulane Environmental Law Program, and a student attorney for the Tulane Domestic Violence Clinic.
-Matthew also worked as a research assistant for Professor Oliver Houck.
+Matt also worked as a research assistant for Professor Oliver Houck.
 He served as a law clerk for the District Attorney’s Office in Juneau, Alaska, as well as Stag Liuzza L.L.C.

 - Tulane University Law School, New Orleans, Louisiana, J.D. – 2015